muhammadahmedzahid/Muhammad_Ahmed_Elevatus_Python_Assignment/README.md

 ##### Start the Docker container
 docker-compose up<br/>
 This will start the FastAPI application in a Docker container and make it accessible at http://localhost:8000 on your local machine.

+##### Postman Collection is attached for testing routes:
+Directly import the postman_collection.json inside postman.